asgharibraheembaloch/github-slideshow/_posts/0000-01-02-asgharibraheembaloch.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
+# add title and layout to our site

-this table descirbes layout and title for purposed posts in our site
+> this table descirbes layout and title for purposed posts in yout site